skillitzimberg/portfolio/README.md

 - [x] Your name.
 - [x] An image of you, or something that represents you.
 - [x] A list of projects you have created with active links to their GitHub pages sites or GitHub repositories.
-- [] For each, include a brief description of the project and what languages it uses.
+- [x] For each, include a brief description of the project and what languages it uses.
 - [x] An “About Me” section.
 - [x] Your background (education, job experience, or why did you decide to take a class on programming, etc).
 - [x] Your current interests/hobbies/skills.
-- [] Create a gh-pages branch so that your site can be viewed on GitHub Pages at your-username.github.io/portfolio (for example).
+- [x] Create a gh-pages branch so that your site can be viewed on GitHub Pages at your-username.github.io/portfolio (for example).

 ##### Follows submission guidelines
 - [x] Site is successfully deployed to GitHub pages.
-- [ ] Project is in a polished, portfolio-quality state.
+- [nope] Project is in a polished, portfolio-quality state.
-- [ ] Required content was in place by the Friday deadline.
+- [nope] Required content was in place by the Friday deadline.
-- [ ] Project demonstrates an understanding of this week's concepts.
+- [???]
+Project demonstrates an understanding of this week's concepts.

 ## Commit Plan